Note: This post was originally published in 2020 and has been updated as of Nov. 15, 2021.

-In this learning path, you’ll cover everything you need to know to design scalable systems for enterprise-level software.
+Learn all you need to know to design scalable systems for enterprise-level software in our interactive course.

 There are two kinds of users that our system should account for: Drivers and Customers.

 What we know about our system requirements is:

 Similar services: Lyft, Didi, Via, Sidecar, etc.